-Maybe you feel that way once a week—say, when you actually get a good night’s sleep.
-Or maybe you feel that way when you actually spend a weekend and don’t have to work.
+Maybe you feel that way once a week—say, when you get a good night’s sleep.
+Or maybe you feel that way when you spend a weekend and don’t have to work.
 Or perhaps you feel that way when you get a vacation day or two off.

-Unfortunately, though, most people don’t really give themselves the chance to feel better after a vacation, because they aren’t taking that vacation.
+Unfortunately, though, most people don’t give themselves the chance to feel better after a vacation, because they aren’t taking that vacation.
 They’re leaving not just one or two, but multiple vacation days on the table, year after year—and more and more every year.

 You might feel the lack of vacation in how you feel—you’re stressed, you feel unsatisfied with your life, you’ve been working a long time.
 But sometimes you’re in a deficit that you can’t make up, and that’s because the number of days we’re leaving on the table as unused vacation keeps stacking up.

-In fact, we left over 660 million vacation days at work in 2016, an increase of over 4 million days.
+We left over 660 million vacation days at work in 2016, an increase of over 4 million days.

 There’s a solution that might feel too far out there for you, but it’s one you might want to give more serious thought to.
 It’s called a sabbatical.